mdeliw/chopdas/docs/source/git.md

 alias gp='git push -u origin HEAD' gp

-# Scenario You have a local folder 'dev' which is not yet tracked against an existing remote
-cd dev # assumed already on local git git checkout --track origin/dev # or.. git branch -u <remote>/<branch> # local branch exists

 # fetch and pull
 git fetch <remote_repo_name> # fetch and pull from remote into staging git pull # fetches and merges into working directory

-# optionally Curl can create a remote repo on github
-curl -u <your_username> \
-       -H "Content-Type: application/json" \
-       -d '{"name":"<repo_name>"}' https://api.github.com/user/repos

-# show remote servers configured on local
-git remote # by default it would show origin git remote -v git remote -vv # also include tracking branches on local git remote show <remote> # inspecting a remote git remote show origin

-# rename a remote
-git remote rename <old_name> <new_name>

-# remove a remote
-git remote remove <remote_to_be_removed>

 ```